 And if you're here in spring, check out Hamburg’s Long Night of Museums (Die lange Nacht der Museen) when Hamburg’s art galleries, museums and cultural institutions stay open past midnight and offer many special exhibitions, readings, concerts, and film screenings.

 Here are the museums you shouldn’t miss on your next Hamburg trip.

 Hamburg is home to a trio of architectural gems that house one of the most impressive art collections in Germany.
-Kunsthalle Hamburg is dedicated to over 700 years of European art, from medieval altars to modern paintings by German artists Gerhard Richter and Neo Rauch.
+Kunsthalle Hamburg is dedicated to over 700 years of European art from medieval altars to modern paintings by German artists Gerhard Richter and Neo Rauch.
 Highlights of the museum include Dutch masterpieces from the 17th century by Rembrandt, art from the Romantic Period in Germany by Caspar David Friedrich, as well as an excellent collection of the painters of the Bruecke art group.

 Located in the Altstadt district between the Hauptbahnhof (central station) and Alster lakes, the name 'Kunsthalle' indicates the museum's history as an art hall when founded in 1850.
 It consists of three connected buildings which date all the way back to 1869.

 The International Maritime Museum, which opened in a historical warehouse in Hamburg’s Hafencity, celebrates the city’s nautical heritage and brings its 3,000 year old naval history to life.

 Displayed over 10 sprawling floors, the museum showcases 26,000 ship models, 50,000 construction plans, 5,000 paintings and graphics, and many nautical devices.
 It provides a fascinating visit for visitors of all ages from landlubbers to established sailors.

 The Deichtorhallen is one of Germany’s largest centers for contemporary art.
 It unites the House of Photography as well as an exhibition hall for international art shows under its roof.